-Aside from the photo opportunity at the Rocky Statue at the Philadelphia Museum of Art (the turnaround point), there are no pre-designated rest stops, but the group or individuals can stop for a rest whenever necessary.
+Aside from the photo opportunity at the Memorial Arch at Valley Forge National Historic Park (the turnaround point), there are no pre-designated rest stops, but the group or individuals can stop for a rest whenever necessary.

 What is the trail like?

-The trail is a mix of paved and gravel, wooded and urban.
-It is mostly flat with one 100 foot hill and a few small hills.
-On nice days, the trail can get heavy use by walkers, runners, bikers, and rollerbladers, and the Riverfront portion of the trail is often lively.
-There will be a 1-mile stretch of the ride that is on Main Street Manayunk (rather than the trail) where riders will need to share the road with cars.
-Riders will take this portion in groups for safety, or a Police presence can be stationed to make the crossings safe and easy.
+The trail is almost entirely paved and goes through wooded and urban areas.
+It is mostly flat with a few rolling hills.
+On nice days, the trail can get heavy use by walkers, runners, bikers, and rollerbladers.
+There is one road crossing (at Valley Forge Park Road) where riders will need to be aware of cars during their crossing.
+Riders will take this portion in groups for safety.
 Your safety and enjoyment are of paramount importance.
 You can download the route from Strava by clicking here.
 Don’t forget your sunscreen!

 What do I do if I feel like I can’t finish the ride?